mexmi/mexmi-project/README.md

 - Abstract

-This project is the open source code of the paper 'MExMI: Pool-based Active Model Extraction Crossover Membership Inference'.
-It can perform the model extraction attack on the local model as weel as the cloud model (The target cloud model needs to be deployed by the reader.).
+This project is the open source code of the paper 'MExMI: Pool-based Active Model Extraction Crossover Membership Inference (NeurIPS 2022)'.
+It can perform the model extraction attack on the local model as weel as the cloud model.
+(The target cloud model needs to be deployed by the reader.)

 =============
 - Requirements